ian-fox/whatthefox.dev/content/posts/norwegian-keyboard/index.md

 Event: time 1733426154.755950, type 4 (EV_MSC), code 4 (MSC_SCAN), value 56
 Event: time 1733426154.755950, type 1 (EV_KEY), code 42 (KEY_LEFTSHIFT), value 1
 ```

-[^hex]: The scancode is printed in hex even though it doesn't have the leading 0x for some reason.
-[^other-changes]: After doing this, for example, I also went in and made one that disabled the middle click of the mouse buttons above the trackpad because it was really easy to accidentally press and paste things.